 You'll need to decide if you want blinds to blend with the decor or to pop.
 For blending, pick ones that are the same tone as the wall but a few shades darker, or choose a non-dominant subtle color in the room (a soft shade from the rug).
 Matching the trim color allows the window treatment to blend in to the window and allow the wall color to stand out.
 The most popular colors of hard treatments are white and off-white.
 A bold color, on the other hand, will work like an exclamation point if you're looking to add some wow.

-Window blinds come in an endless variety of styles, colors and patterns, allowing you to create the perfect look in your kitchen, living room, bathroom, bedroom, etc.
+There are many different styles, colors and patterns of window blinds, allowing you to create the perfect look in your kitchen, living room, bathroom, bedroom, etc.

 Easy to Maintain